The pro bono work we offer through our community engagement strategy is integral to the values we share as a community law firm.

 Knowledge is key and we are dedicated to helping people improve their skills.
 This is why we are proud to deliver bespoke training sessions through business support organisations such as Wired Sussex, MDHUB, Acas and Skills Exchange in partnership with Community Works.

-We also run two HR Forums to provide employment law updates and promote best practice within our Sussex business community.
+We also run two bi-monthly HR Forums to provide Employment Law updates and promote best practice within our Sussex business community.
 HR Matters is coordinated with Jane Schofield, HR Manager at Varndean College, and is open to all business sectors in Brighton and Hove.

 We support charitable giving through fundraising and donations.
 We took part in a sponsored fire walk and hosted an Alternative 80’s Party for Adventure Unlimited and our 10 year celebration raised money for Brighton and Hove CAB.